glessard/swift-channels/README.md

 #### Performance

-On OS X, with Swift 1.2, message transmission with no thread contention takes about 25% longer as it would in Go, e.g. 200 vs. 160 nanoseconds on a 2008 Mac Pro.
+On OS X, with Swift 1.2, message transmission with no thread contention takes about 40% longer as it would in Go, e.g. 225 vs. 160 nanoseconds on a 2008 Mac Pro.
 It is possible to narrow the gap, but that would require compromises that are likely to be obviated by future compiler improvements.
-With thread contention, this library is *much* slower than Go channels, due to the time it takes to swap threads.
-Message transmission through unbuffered channels takes just a bit longer than two thread swaps, which is about right.
+With thread contention, this library is *much* slower than Go channels (about 10x), due to the time it takes to swap threads.
+(Go uses a very lightweight system for its concurrent code, while GCD maps onto system threads.)
+Message transmission through unbuffered channels takes about the same time as two thread swaps, and that is as good as can be expected under contention.

 I welcome questions and suggestions.